 - 5. Slide the chassis intrusion switch out of its slot and remove the switch and its attached cable from the chassis. - 6.
-Install the replacement chassis intrusion switch and cable. - To reset the chassis intrusion detector, enter System Setup during the system's power-on self-test (POST).
-In the Chassis Intrusion option, press the left- or right-arrow key to select Reset, and then choose Enabled, Enabled-Silent, or Disabled (see your User's Guide for instructions).
+Install the replacement chassis intrusion switch and cable. - 7.
+To reset the chassis intrusion detector, enter System Setup and reset Chassis Intrusion to Enabled or Enabled-Silent (see your online System User's Guide for instructions).